 If you’re a sub-subcontractor or a materials supplier in this specific case, then your best recourse is to file a mechanics lien either against the parties on top of the contracting chain, which is typically the property owner.
 This is because even if your subcontractor has signed an unconditional lien waiver, it does not mean that they are also waiving your rights to file a mechanics lien.

-It is very important that you protect your rights to file a lien in every stage of a construction project, not only when payment issues arise.
-Even though waivers may help you secure payment, you must not rely on it to protect yourself from non-paying clients.
+It is very important that you protect your right to file a lien in every stage of a construction project, not only when payment issues arise.
+Even though waivers may help you secure payment, you must not rely on them to protect yourself from non-paying clients.